NouhailaElmalouli/Scikit-Learn_House_Prices_Prediction/README.md

 # Scikit-Learn House Prices Prediction

-HACKATHON with @Stasya : Kaggle Competition in AI Programming Course in MaAI - Master of AI for Architecture and the built environment in IAAC
+**Goal:** The goal is simple: build a predictive model that accurately estimates home sale prices in Ames, Iowa by uncovering hidden patterns in the dataset.
+You'll need to analyze all 79 features—from obvious factors like square footage to subtle influences like neighborhood zoning—and engineer the best approach to beat the competition.
+The most accurate predictions win.

-Ames-Housing-Kaggle
+**Dataset:** Ames Housing dataset (train.csv).
+Contains 79 explanatory features describing residential homes and the target variable Sale Price.

 Predict sale prices of Ames, Iowa homes with scikit-learn pipelines, feature engineering, and RMSLE-optimized models.

-This repository contains all notebooks, source modules, datasets and artefacts used for the course and Kaggle competition.
+This repository contains all notebooks, source modules, and artefacts used for the course and Kaggle competition.

 # 📂 Folder Structure